-Groundwater Control Pumps are installed to reduce the effects of a high watertable only if private pumping is not a viable option either due to high groundwater salinity and/or low aquifer yield.
-There are currently 17 Groundwater Control Pumps operating in and around the Macalister Irrigation District (see Table 84 and Figure 20.
-There is also one privately owned bore which the landowner is paid to pump for salinity control (Barrett's Bore).
-11 Public Groundwater Control Pumps and Barretts Pump were commissioned under the Lake Wellington SMP.
-The groundwater pumping program has been highly successful in lowering the watertable in the MID and contributing to salinity management.
+Groundwater Control Pumps are installed to reduce the effects of a high water table only if private pumping is not a viable option either due to high groundwater salinity and/or low aquifer yield.
+There are currently 17 Groundwater Control Pumps operating in and around the Macalister Irrigation District.
+There is also one landowner who is paid to pump his private bore for salinity control.